gstupp/cdx/README.md

 /projC/doc
 > cdx A//bin #  As a shortcut "//" can be used in the pattern instead of "*" /projA/dev/bin
-> cdx src  # When multiple folders match the pattern the one which has the
+# When multiple folders match the pattern the one which has the longest prefix match with the current folder is chosen
-           # longest prefix match with the current folder is chosen
+> cdx src
 /projA/dev/src
-> cdx prod// # If the patttern ends with "//" then of all matches with the
+# If the patttern ends with "//" then of all matches with the longest prefix match we pick the one with the longest suffix match.
-             #longest prefix match we pick the one with the longest suffix match.
+> cdx prod//
 /projA/proc/src
 ```